stateful/docs.runme.dev/docs/integrations/cloud-render/gcp.md

 Google Kubernetes Engine(GKE) is a managed Kubernetes service that allows users to deploy, manage, and scale containerized applications using Kubernetes.

-With Runme's cloud rendering capabilities, you can visualize your GKE dashboard directly within your notebook.
+Similarly with Runme's cloud rendering, you can view and access your GKE dashboard directly within your Notebook.
 Follow the steps below to set up and use this feature.

 ## List clusters